Samadera harmandiana: Description

-The species was placed in the section Samadera by Noteboom, along with Quassia indica.
+The species was placed in the section Samadera by Noteboom in 1962, along with Quassia indica.
 The plants of this section have simple leaves with roughly scattered concave glands, mostly on the under surface.
 The flowers are bisexual, occurring in axillary or terminal inflorescences, either pseudoumbels with peduncles or in racemes.
 There are 3-5 calyx lobes, these are imbricate in the bud, obtuse and have a concave gland in the centre.
 There are 3-5 contorted petals, much longer than the calyx, usually hairy on the underside.
 The disc is large, as high as it is broad, and gynophore-like.
-The style has a inconspicuous terminal stigma.
+The style has an inconspicuous terminal stigma.
 The quite large fruits are compressed laterally, with a narrow, thinner, sharp-edged part in the apex half.
 Quassia harmandiana fruit are very large and dorsoventrally compressed.
 It flowers from March to May and fruits in July.

 The fruit are poisonous, see below.

+Taxonomy

+It was first published by Jean Baptiste Louis Pierre based on an earlier description by Jean Marie Antoine de Lanessan in Pl.
+Util.
+Col. Franç. on page 305 in 1886.

+The specific epithet name of Harmandiana is in honour of Julien Herbert Auguste Jules Harmand (1844-1915), who was a French clergyman and botanist (Mycology and Lichenology).